Fragaria × ananassa strawberry crop with ALOMYXA®

 Transplant

 Root dip in tank (2 L / 100 L water).
-Strain ALO-2010 colonizes from the first soil contact, reducing transplant shock and promoting immediate establishment.
+Strain ALO-2010 colonizes from the first soil contact, so the inoculant is present in the root zone from day one.

 02